JulioCesarSF/Cplusplus/Win32Pong/README.md

 How to play:

-* Player1: UP and DOWN
+* Player1: a, z
-* Player2: A and Z
+* Player2: up, down arrow
 * Start: SPACE

 under construction